4nshumankrsingh/FIlmOdyssey/README.md

   <img src="/public/home-page.png" alt="FilmOdyssey Home Page" width="800" />
 </div>

 FilmOdyssey is a comprehensive social platform designed for film enthusiasts to enhance their movie-watching experience.
 Built with Next.js and integrated with advanced AI features, it allows users to search for movies, rate and review them, create lists, and track their viewing history.
-The app offers personalized watchlists, enables users to connect with fellow cinephiles, and facilitates sharing cinematic experiences."
+The app offers personalized watchlists, enables users to connect with fellow cinephiles, and facilitates sharing cinematic experiences.